 Despite the masks, gloves and all the other protective equipment, doctors and nurses are constantly at great risks.

-With the Echo Show in the patients’ rooms, being able to take advantage of video calls in a simple and immediate way will make it much easier to carry out controls on patients.
+With the Amazon Echo Show in the patients’ rooms, being able to take advantage of video calls.
+It is a simple and immediate way that will make it much easier to carry out controls on patients.

 Not only, they will be a precious psychological help for the patients themselves.

 Seen their status, they can’t receive any visit from friends, relatives and loved ones.

 With these available devices their sense of loneliness gets greatly lighter.